 Seasonal Changes to Consider

-Anemones tend to need the most supplemental watering in the summer due to the heat and the intensity of the light exposure.
-The more light they’re exposed to, the more water they’ll need.
+Anemones need the most supplemental watering in the summer due to the heat and the intensity of the light exposure.
+The more light they’re exposed to, the more water they need.
 This is especially true if you live in an area with limited summer rainfall.

 Spring-flowering Anemones tend to require less heavy watering than their summer counterparts.
-Fall-flowering Anemone varieties may need less water as well or just as much, depending on your local climate patterns, and how many fall heat waves you experience.
+Fall-flowering Anemone varieties may need less water or just as much, depending on your local climate patterns and how many fall heat waves you experience.

 Best Types of Water for Anemones

 Since these plants are most commonly ground outdoors in beds, containers, or in-ground plantings, they’re accustomed to rainwater.
 It’s fine to water them with well water on an irrigation system, but you may want to avoid using tap water since chlorine can lead to yellowed leaves and stunted flowers.